breeze0814/circle-net/README.md

 ## 🛠️​ FAQ​
 ##### ❓ ​​Why only 3-300?​
-💡​ In 2025, on my M4 Pro Mac mini (24GB RAM), ​​animations at 300 were already not very smooth, and 400 would freeze it.
+💡​ In 2025, on my M4 Pro Mac mini (24GB RAM), ​​animations at 300 were already not very smooth.

 ## 🌟 Welcome STAR and follow!